Perfect for pairing with other programs.

 Paris Collage: History, Culture, Architecture

 This course provides a multi-faceted approach to the city’s development and evolution, with emphasis on the impact of cultural, social, and political forces on Paris’ environment.
-From the Gallo-Roman forum to contemporary urban design, Paris is studied through a series of three hour sessions in the city and extensive readings in social and political history, architectural history, and literature.
+From the Gallo-Roman forum to contemporary urban design, Paris is studied through a series of three hour sessions in the city, and extensive readings in social and political and architectural history and literature.
 Field trips to provincial sites linked to the themes of the class are included.
+Contact Hours: 45.
+Credits: 3 semester/4.5 quarter hours.
 Instructor: Linnea Tilly

 Session II (Prague)